Akuli/mittari/README.md

     It would also make the circuit less dependent on transistor current gain (beta) values: smaller current gain means that more current flows through the base of transistor, and the capacitor voltage bounces more.
-- I would add a resistor to the base of the transistor that drives the red LEDs, so that the output coming from the 100nF capacitor isn't limited by the diode-like behavior of the transistor's base-emitter junction.
+- Add a resistor to the base of the transistor that drives the red LEDs, so that the output coming from the 100nF capacitor can raise higher than the transistor's base.
-    In the version I built, the 470ohm current meter resistor was chosen so that the meters barely reach their maximum value before running into this limit.
+    In the version I built, the 470ohm current meter resistor was chosen so that the meters reach their maximum value just before the transistor limits the voltage.
 - Test the circuit with 4.75V and 5.25V, and fix it if it doesn't work.
     These are the smallest and biggest allowed "5V" voltages in the USB spec.